Cooking with Nana Ling

 Ingredient notes

 Of course, you'll need apples!
 Which varieties are best?
 Here, I've used Granny Smith and Pink Lady apples.
 These apples create a lovely balance of tart and sweet flavours and hold their shape well.
-Other varieties that are good for stewing include Fuji (for extra sweeteness) and Royal Gala or Golden Delicious (for a mushier result).
+Other varieties that are good for stewing include Fuji (for extra sweetness) and Royal Gala or Golden Delicious (for a mushier result).

 Ingredients for stewed apples.